Sound! Euphonium: The Movie – Welcome to the Kitauji High School Concert Band: Home media

 Sound!
 Euphonium: The Movie – Welcome to the Kitauji High School Concert Band was released on Blu-ray and DVD in Japan on September 7, 2016.
 The film was released on Abema TV on September 24, 2017, on Hulu Japan on February 6, 2022, on DMM TV on March 15, 2023, and on Amazon Prime Video in Japan on April 22.

 Eleven Arts released the film on video on demand in the United States and Canada on December 1, 2020.
 The film was made available for streaming on Tubi on April 8, 2021, and on Crunchyroll on December 8, 2022.

 Reception

-In its opening weekend in Japan, Sound!
-Euphonium: The Movie – Welcome to the Kitauji High School Concert Band placed eleventh at the box office.
+Sound!
+Euphonium: The Movie – Welcome to the Kitauji High School Concert Band grossed million in Japan.
+In its opening weekend in Japan, the film placed eleventh at the box office.
 Outside Japan, the film earned in South Korea.
 The film was selected as a Jury Recommended Work at the Japan Media Arts Festival in 2017.